rickrodness/cse110-sp24-group18/admin/meetings/041224-kickoff.md

     - Logo
     - Mascot

-Branding: General confusion about what the actual project is so everyone was unsure as to what directrion to go in with branding.
+_**Post-meeting note:**_ Branding: General confusion about what the actual project is so everyone was unsure as to what directrion to go in with branding.
 Current idea is that we focus on 3 issues on campus, e.g. mental health, housing prices, etc. Then split into teams to build tools for those things.
 Then we discussed simplifying and condensing this idea down to just one or two of those things.
 Financial literacy was decided on in the case that we are meant to build a webapp around it.

 Name: The team name we decided on was Triton Financial Solutions as a satirical take on other startups.
 Hoping for some startup vibes with logo and presentation/branding.